tomaswolfgang/foodfinder/README.md

 - My app only supports english and has hard coded text.
 - I don't have accessibility rules off the top of my head, but I'm almost sure that an accessibility audit would reveal a lot of things that need fixing.
--

-So say the requirements for the app didn't change (and the data didnt change?) and we wanted to support more users/higher traffic, I feel like there are 2 ways to asnwer this:
+So say the requirements for the app didn't change (and the data didnt change?) and we wanted to support more users/higher traffic, I feel like there are 2 ways to answer this:

 First: application specific considerations - how I would change the application code to scale to more users.